First Lord of the Admiralty

-First Lord of the Admiralty, or formally the Office of the First Lord of the Admiralty, was the title of the political head of the English and later British Royal Navy.
-He was the government's senior adviser on all naval affairs, responsible for the direction and control of the Admiralty, and also of general administration of the Naval Service of the Kingdom of England, Great Britain in the 18th century, and then the United Kingdom, including the Royal Navy, the Royal Marines, and other services.
+First Lord of the Admiralty, formally the Office of the First Lord of the Admiralty, was the title of the political head of the Naval Service from 1628 to 1964, when the Admiralty, Air Ministry, Ministry of Defence and War Office were merged to form the Ministry of Defence.
+The holder was the government's senior adviser on all naval affairs, responsible for the direction and control of the Admiralty (them being the pre-eminent member of the Board of Admiralty), the Royal Navy, and the Royal Marines.
 It was one of the earliest known permanent government posts.
-Apart from being the political head of the Naval Service the post holder was simultaneously the pre-eminent member of the Board of Admiralty.
-The office of First Lord of the Admiralty existed from 1628 until it was abolished when the Admiralty, Air Ministry, Ministry of Defence and War Office were all merged to form the new Ministry of Defence in 1964.
-Its modern-day equivalent is the Secretary of State for Defence.
+The modern-day equivalent of the office is the Secretary of State for Defence.